JeroenVerstraelen/jupyter-webgui/README.md

-# jupyter-webgui
+# jupyter-webui
-A simple web GUI for Jupyter Notebook files.
+A simple web UI for Jupyter Notebook files.

 ## Features